gpichot/playground-javascript/exercises/WEXT-Web-Extensions/101-timer-extension.md

 When the user changes the color, the popup should update the color of the time.

+## Step 4: Migrate the application to TypeScript

+Migrate the application to TypeScript. :)

 ## Bonuses

 1. Change your code to use the `webextension-polyfill` and use a promised version